 In the early days of August 1944, Normandy frontlines are almost drilled, Operation Cobra was a huge success.
 German Army was routed and was forced to withdraw.
 Some behind the natural line of defenses known as the Orne and Seine Rivers and others found shelter in the fortified towns of Brittany.

-It was around 1700 hours on August 3rd, through the Assistant Division Commander, that an order was received announcing 79th Infantry Division was now part of the XV Corps.
+It was around 0500pm on August 3rd, through the Assistant Division Commander, that an order was received announcing that the 79th Infantry Division was now part of the XV Corps.

-When 313th Infantry Regiment’s Commanders received the order to move South, all elements moved without delay at 1800 hours passing through the towns of Pontorson, Pontaubault, Saint-James and finally Fougères.
+When 313th Infantry Regiment’s Commanders received the order to move south, all elements moved without delay at 0600pm passing through the towns of Pontorson, Pontaubault, Saint-James and finally Fougères.

-To seize Fougères, Regiment decided to pass through the main highway directly leading to the city itself (D-798) with 2nd Battalion on the East side and 1st Battalion on the West side of the road.
-Around mid-morning Fougères was freed and both Battalions pushed immediately to the South and East to take up defensive positions.
-It was later on the day, 3rd Battalion moved to the South and West of the town to reinforce defensive positions.
+To seize Fougères, regiment decided to pass through the main highway directly leading to the city itself with 2nd Battalion on the east side and 1st Battalion on the west side of the road.
+Around mid-morning Fougères was freed and both battalions pushed immediately to the south and east to take up defensive positions.
+It was later on the day, 3rd Battalion moved to the south and west of the town to reinforce defensive positions.

-- 4th Infantry Division with the 4th Armored Division in support were assigned to capture Rennes.
+- 4th Infantry Division with the 4th Armored Division in support to capture Rennes.

-- 5th Armored Division to occupy the assembly area at the northeast of the 90th Infantry Division.
+- 5th Armored Division to occupy the assembly area at the northeast of the 90th.

-Regiment, after almost two days in defensive positions (until August 5th, 1944 at 0700 hours) was ordered as the other elements of the XV Corps to cross the Mayenne River.
+The regiment, after almost two days in defensive positions (until August 5th, 1944 at 0700am) was ordered as the other elements of the XV Corps to cross the Mayenne River.